trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 <figcaption>

 _Reintroduction of a bison, probably at the Schorfheide Game Reserve, around 1930.
 (AZGB.
-All rights reserved)_
+All rights reserved.)_

 </figcaption>

 </figure>

-While for Hediger breeding to preserve a species was just one of four reasons for running a zoo, a paper given by the director of the Rotterdam Zoo, Dick von Dam, at the 1980 conference of the International Union of Directors of Zoological Gardens put the exhibition and breeding of endangered species at the forefront of future zoo strategies for the first time. **In his paper, “The Future of Zoological Gardens”, van Dam explained that the breeding of endangered species in human captivity had to become one of zoos’ central purposes.** He viewed the financial and legal difficulties of procuring new animals imposed by the 1973 Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora as the most important reason for doing so. **In his reading, breeding animals in zoos would ensure that the zoos’ own collections maintained their appeal.**[^24] In 1993, the director of Cologne Zoo also claimed that the Washington Convention was the reason that zoos were being forced to become “self-suppliers” when it came to visually appealing but endangered animals.[^25] And in fact, from the late 1980s on, the significance attributed by zoos to wildlife conservation in their self-understandings but also in their external communications increased.
+While for Hediger breeding to preserve a species was just one of four reasons for running a zoo, a paper given by the director of the Rotterdam Zoo, Dick van Dam, at the 1980 conference of the International Union of Directors of Zoological Gardens put the exhibition and breeding of endangered species at the forefront of future zoo strategies for the first time. **In his paper, “The Future of Zoological Gardens”, van Dam explained that the breeding of endangered species in human captivity had to become one of zoos’ central purposes.** He viewed the financial and legal difficulties of procuring new animals imposed by the 1973 Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora as the most important reason for doing so. **In his reading, breeding animals in zoos would ensure that the zoos’ own collections maintained their appeal.**[^24] In 1993, the director of Cologne Zoo also claimed that the Washington Convention was the reason that zoos were being forced to become “self-suppliers” when it came to visually appealing but endangered animals.[^25] And in fact, from the late 1980s on, the significance attributed by zoos to wildlife conservation in their self-understandings but also in their external communications increased.
 In 1994, a book was published to mark the anniversary of Berlin Zoo with the title _Noah’s Ark on the Spree_.

 <figure>